-Copper ore and concentrate is the main mineral for Armenia’s mining sector, representing about 59% of the country’s total metal extraction.
-The country also produces significant volumes of molybdenum concentrate, ferromolybdenum, zinc ore and concentrate.
-Among precious metals, Armenia produces gold ore, as well as gold and silver alloy.
+Copper is the main mineral for Armenia’s mining sector which contributed to 26.6% of total exports from Armenia in 2017.
+The country also produces significant volumes of molybdenum, ferromolybdenum, zinc as well as gold and silver alloy.

-Metal mining companies pay value added tax, excise and environmental taxes, royalties, customs duties and fees, nature use payments and a number of other taxes and payments to the state budget.
+Metal mining companies pay royalty, value added tax, income tax, profit tax, custom duties and fees, rent payments and a number of other taxes and payments to the State and local budgets.

-In 2017, the taxes and payments paid by the metal mining companies to the state budget increased by 61%, reaching 87.1 bln AMD or 7.1% of total revenues.
+In 2017 the taxes and payments paid by the metal mining companies to the State budget were equal to AMD 87.1bn (USD 0.18bn) or 7.1% of total incomes.

-According to Armenia’s 2016-2017 EITI Report, the amount of taxes and payments paid by metal mining companies to the community budgets in 2017 amounted to 1.3 bln AMD, or 1.0% of total community budgets.
+According to Armenia’s 2016-2017 EITI Report, the amount of taxes and payments paid by metal mining companies to the community budgets in 2017 amounted to AMD 1.3 bn (USD 2.73m) or appoximately 1% of total community budgets.

-The establishment of an e-reporting platform, which also serves as a data portal, was an important stepping stone towards facilitating collaboration between stakeholders.
-The portal not only lessens the reporting burden for companies by making it easier to report and makes data more accessible to civil society in open data formats.
-MSG members can monitor the status of company and government data submissions to the e-reporting portal, enabling them to raise reporting issues in a timelier manner.
+The establishment of an e-reporting platform, which also serves as a data portal, was an important stepping stone towards facilitating collaboration between stakeholders and moving to systematic dislosure of information about the metal mining sector.
+The portal not only lessens the reporting burden for companies by making it easier to report but also makes data more accessible to citizens in open data formats.

 Armenia joined the EITI in March 2017 with the aim of leveraging natural resource transparency to promote economic growth and poverty reduction.
-In 2018, the new government became heavily engaged with EITI implementation, particularly in terms of fighting corruption.
-It committed to undertake systemic institutional and legal reforms, emphasising as an important breakthrough the preparation of the country’s first EITI Report.
-The government has also expressed its support of/intention to draft laws which would require the disclosure of beneficial owners in a public online register.
+In 2018, the new government became actively engaged with EITI implementation and committed to undertake systemic institutional and legal reforms, emphasising as an important breakthrough the preparation of the country’s first EITI Report.
+The government has also expressed its support to establishment of a public beneficial ownership register.

 Source: EITI Armenia